Generic name: nafcillin (injection) [ naf-SIL-in ]

 Store frozen nafcillin in a deep freezer, at -4 degrees Fahrenheit (-20 degrees Celsius).

-Take the medicine out of the freezer and allow it to reach room temperature before injecting your dose.
+Take the medicine out of the freezer and let it reach room temperature before injecting your dose.
+You may also thaw the medicine in a refrigerator.
 Do not use heat to thaw frozen nafcillin.

 What happens if I miss a dose?